hinto-janaiyo/monero-archive/README.md

 ```
 * ANY_NAME_WITHOUT_SPACES https://youtube.com/YOUTUBE_CHANNEL_OR_VIDEO_LINK
 ```

-### Caution
-At the end of every list (GitHub, etc) make sure there is an empty line:
+At the end of every list (GitHub, Youtube, etc) make sure there is an empty line:
 ```
 ## LIST
 * AUTHOR